webrtc-security/webrtc-security.github.io/index.md

 - Where the media is going
 - Or both.

 As an additional provision, the WebRTC spec specifies that browsers SHOULD stop the camera and microphone when the UI indicator is masked (e.g. by window overlap).
-Although this is more of an ideal behaviour, it isn't necessarily guarenteed and users should exercise caution.
-Fortunately however, this additional functionality is not likely to be behaviour expected by the user.
+Although this is more of an ideal behaviour, it isn't necessarily guaranteed and users should exercise caution.
+Fortunately, however, this additional functionality is not likely to be behaviour expected by the user.

 Screen sharing introduces further security considerations due to the inherent flexibility of scope.
 A user may not be immediately aware of the extent of the information that they are sharing.
 For instance, they may believe they are simply sharing a stream of a particular window (e.g. while giving a presentation to remote parties), when in reality they are showing their entire screen to their audience.
 This may be a result of the user failing to correctly establish the initial screen sharing setup, or else that the user may simply forget the extent of what they are sharing.